Brandon Dillon

 Brandon Dillon (born April 27, 1972) is an American politician.
 He is the former Chair of the Michigan Democratic Party.

 Early life and education

-Dillon is a graduate of Catholic Central High School (1990), Grand Rapids Community College (1993), and Aquinas College (1996).
+Dillon is a graduate of Catholic Central High School (1990), Grand Rapids Community College (1993), Aquinas College, (1996), and Northeastern University.

 Career

 Dillon was elected Chair of the Michigan Democratic Party in July 2015 after partnering with former Oakland County, Michigan Deputy Clerk Lavora Barnes to run as a team.
 In 2010, he was a Kent County Commissioner.
 From 2011 to 2015, Dillon was a Democratic member of the Michigan House of Representatives.
 As a legislator, Dillon strongly opposed Michigan's Right-to-work law.